DevExpress/vscode-rushsnippets/README.md

-# Rush Core

-Contains utility services for CodeRush **Rush Snippets** and **Rush Nav** extensions.
-Install the **Rush Snippets** extension to use templates for TypeScript, React and Redux for quick code creation.
-The **Rush Nav** extension can help you quckly navigate to TypeScript type declarations and references.

 # Rush Snippets
-[Short Description for title]
-Templates for TypeScript, React and Redux projects that help you write your code faster.
-_____

 This VS Code extension includes templates for TypeScript, React and Redux projects.
 Templates are easy-to-memorize character sequences that expand into boilerplate code such as class or property definition.
 Templates help you write code faster.